 Having to stop your mower and reinstall your deck belt is an inconvenience.
 When your belt continues to come off your Bad Boy mower deck it can become very frustrating.
 I have listed some items to check below that can cause the belt to come off your mower.

-A Bad Boy lawn mower deck belt may keep coming off the mower deck because the deck belt is worn, or shredded; bearings failed in the pulleys or spindle housings; belt tension is incorrect; debris interfering with deck components; or the belt is covered in grease or rust.
+A Bad Boy lawn mower deck belt may keep coming off the mower deck because the deck belt is worn, or shredded; bearings failed in the pulleys or spindle housings; belt tension is incorrect; debris interfering with deck components, or the belt is covered in grease or rust.

 Always take safety precautions when working with your Bad Boy mower deck.
 Remove the ignition key, disconnect the spark plug boots and protect your hands from sharp objects.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 7 Reasons Your Bad Boy Lawn Mower Belt Keeps Coming Off Your Deck

 A mower deck belt will wear and stretch over time from normal use.
 When the belt is not in good condition, it can roll off your pulleys and keep coming off your deck.

 Other signs are when your belt sits deep in the grooves of your pulleys or it sits loose on the pulleys.
 When you notice any of these signs, replace the old belt with a new Bad Boy mower deck belt.

 I prefer to purchase OEM (Original Equipment Manufacturer) belts from a Bad Boy dealership as they are of high quality and of the right material so your mower operates at its best.
 They also tend to last longer than a non-OEM belt.

-Shredded Bad Boy Mower Deck Belt
+Shredded Deck Belt

 A belt can become shredded causing it to become weak and more likely to break.
-The most common reasons a belt will shred is from incorrect installation or from rubbing on a bracket that has moved out of placed.
+The most common reasons a belt will shred is from incorrect installation or from rubbing on a bracket that has moved out of place.

 You may have a decal on your mower with a diagram that shows the belt layout.
 If you can’t find it, don’t worry.
 Refer to your Bad Boy owner’s manual or a parts diagram to get this information.

 You may find a shiny wear spot on a bracket where the belt continues to rub.
 Adjust any brackets you find causing your belt to rub so they no longer rub.

 If the bracket you are adjusting has a bushing in it, the bushing may need to be replaced.
 You must replace a bracket you are unable to adjust to prevent the belt from rubbing.

-Bad Bearing in Your Bad Boy Mower Spindle Housing
+Bad Bearing in Your Spindle Housing

-A bearing may be bad in your zero turn spindle housing assembly.
+A bearing may be bad in your zero-turn spindle housing assembly.
 This is the piece on your deck that the mower blade attaches to.
-A bad bearing can cause your blade to wobble because there is extra play where the blade attaches.
+A bad bearing can cause your blade to wobble because there is an extra movement where the blade attaches.

 To check for a bad bearing, access the underside of your mower deck.
 Protect your hands and grab a hold of each end of your mower blade.
 Rock the blade up and down feeling for movement or hearing a noise.

 Chances are highly likely you have a bad bearing in the housing that must be replaced.
 Some models allow you to replace only the bearing while others require you to replace the whole cutter housing assembly due to the bearing being sealed.

-Bad Bearing in Your Pulley on Your Bad Boy Mower Deck
+Bad Bearing in Your Pulley

 Each pulley must be sitting flat and parallel to the mower deck.
-It should be attached securely to the deck and there shouldn’t be movement in the pulley where one side of the pulley is higher off the deck than the other side.
+It should be attached securely to the deck and there shouldn’t be movement where one side of the pulley is higher off the deck than the other side.

 Check each pulley by slowly spinning the pulley by hand.
-When you feel a resistance or hear a noise coming from the bearing, the bearing is bad.
+When you feel resistance or hear a noise coming from the bearing, the bearing is bad.
 The pulley must be replaced.

-Insufficient Tension on Your Bad Boy Mower Belt
+Insufficient Tension on Your Mower Belt